-Allowance: The Program does not pay your host family.
-Families host FLEX students because they are interested in learning about other countries and in sharing their lifestyle.
+The Program does not pay your host family.
+Families host YES students because they are interested in learning about other countries and cultures and in sharing their lifestyle.
 By giving you a home and meals and by accepting you as a family member, your host family pays the largest portion of your living costs.

-You will receive a monthly allowance of \$200 USD from your Placement Organization.
-This is to pay for things such as school supplies, toiletries, social activities and phone cards/your phone bills.
-You will need to pay for your own bus fares, snacks, gifts, phone calls, movies, sports events, and meals out with friends.
-You must buy your own personal items, such as shampoo and deodorant.
-If you travel with your school, class, or host family, you will probably have to help pay for the trip.
-It is your responsibility to pay for your own personal items and social/cultural activities.
+You will receive a monthly allowance of \$200 from your Placement Organization.
+This is to pay for things such as school supplies, toiletries, social activities, and your phone bills.
+You will need to pay for your own bus fares, snacks, gifts, phone calls, movies, sports events, and meals out with friends during your year in the U.S. You must buy your own personal items, such as shampoo and deodorant.
+If you travel with your school class or your host family, you will probably have to help pay for the trip.
+It will be your responsibility to pay for your own personal items and social/cultural activities.